-Name and independence Experience, special responsibilities, qualifications status and other directorships Laurence Cooklin Non-Executive Director Laurence Cooklin spent 30 years in British retailing serving as Managing director of the Burton Group PLC and Signet (UK) PLC before joining Thorn Limited as Group Managing director in 1999.
-In this latter role he assumed overall executive responsibility for the performance of the Thorn Rental businesses in Asia Pacific, Scandinavia and the UK.
-Laurence has an M.S.c.
-(Econ) from the London School of Economics and an MBA from the University of Chicago.
-Laurence Cooklin was appointed as a director on 3 November 2006 and retired as a director on 14 June 2007.
-Paul Lahiff Independent Non-Executive Director Paul Lahiff has extensive experience in the financial services sector and is currently Managing Director of Mortgage Choice Limited.
-Prior to Mortgage Choice Paul was Managing Director of Permanent Trustee Limited and has held senior management positions within other major finance organisations including Heritage Building Society and Westpac.
+Name and independence Experience, special responsibilities, qualifications status and other directorships Paul Lahiff Independent Non-Executive Director Paul Lahiff has extensive experience in the financial services sector and is currently Managing Director of Mortgage Choice Limited.
+Prior to Mortgage Choice, Paul was Managing Director of Permanent Trustee Limited and has held senior management positions within other major finance organisations including Heritage Building Society and Westpac.
 Paul holds a Bachelor of Science Degree from Sydney University and is a Fellow of the Australian Institute of Management.
 He is currently a Director of The Cancer Council NSW and has previously been a member of a number of boards including the Trustee Corporations Association of Australia, the Australian Association of Permanent Building Societies, Cashcard Australia Limited, the House with No Steps, in addition to Permanent Trustee and Heritage Building Society.
-Peter Henley Independent Non-Executive Director Paul Lahiff was appointed as a director on 21 May 2007.
-Peter Henley has had a long and distinguished career in financial services generally and in consumer and commercial finance in particular, having held senior management positions with AGC, Nissan Finance and most recently GE Money.
-Peter is a non-executive Director of AP Eagers Limited, United Financial Services Group Ltd and a Fellow of the Australian Institute of Management.
-He has also been a Director of GE Motor Solutions Australia and GE Money, Singapore.
-Peter Henley was appointed as a Director on 21 May 2007.
+Paul Lahiff was appointed as a Director on 21 May 2007.